Adam Cathcart, Ph.D., is a lecturer in Chinese History at the University of Leeds in northern England.

-His research and publication program falls into three broad categories:
+His research program falls into three main categories:

-He is presently at work on a book manuscript concerning North Korean-Chinese relations and borderlands from 1945-1950, a project co-authored with Charles Kraus presently under review with the University of Washington Press in Seattle.
-In 2012, he gave presentations about the manuscript at SOAS (University of London), King’s College London, and University of Leiden.
+He is presently at work on a book manuscript concerning North Korean-Chinese relations and borderlands from 1945-1950, a project co-authored with Charles Kraus (George Washington University / Woodrow Wilson Centre).
+He most recently lectured about the project on May 23, 2014, at Cambridge University.